MicrosoftLearning/SC-200T00A-Microsoft-Security-Operations-Analyst/Instructions/Labs/LAB_AK_07_Lab1_Ex6_Detections.md

 - Tactics: Privilege Escalation
 - Severity: High

-Select **Next**.

-Set rule logic:
+Select **Next : Set rule logic** button.

 7. On the Set rule logic tab, the Rule query and Map entities should already be populated.

 8. For Query scheduling set the following:

-- Run Query every: 5 minutes
+- Run Query every: 5 Minutes
-- Look data from the last: 1 Day
+- Look data from the last: 1 Days

 **Note** We are purposely generating many incidents for the same data.
 This enables the Lab to use these alerts.

 9. Leave the rest of the options to the defaults.
-Select **Next**.

-Incident settings:
+Select **Next : Incident settings** button.

 10. For the Incident settings set the following:

 - Incident settings: Enabled
 - Alert grouping: Disabled
-- Select Next: Automated response
+- Select **Next: Automated response**

 11. For the Automated response tab set the following:

 Select Post-Message-Teams.

-Select **Next**.

-Review:
+Select **Next : Review** button.

 12. On the Review tab, select **Create**.